 German

-Likely transferred from the Georgetown University Jesuit residence to Special Collections in 2001.
+Likely transferred from the Georgetown University Jesuit residence after his death in 1955.

 Part of the Georgetown University Manuscripts Repository